“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 So, subscribe?

-By doing so, you’ll be receiving my upcoming letters in your inbox.
+By doing so, you’ll be receiving new letters in your inbox.

-You’ll be supporting my writing and curiosity, sending me a fist bump of encouragement—what with the media meltdown and all the things that demand our attention these days—that you want my work to exist in the world, which means a lot to me.
+You’ll be supporting my writing and curiosity, sending me a little encouragement—what with the media meltdown and all the things that demand our attention these days—that you want my work to exist in the world, which means a lot.

 Being able to take you with me, every step of the way, means a great deal.
 Please sign up if you would like to receive more letters like this in your inbox.
 Thank you!